prometheus-operator/kube-prometheus/docs/access-ui.md

 $ kubectl --namespace monitoring port-forward svc/grafana 3000
 ```

-Then access via [http://localhost:3000](http://localhost:3000) and use the default grafana user:password of `admin:admin`.
+Then access via [http://localhost:3000](http://localhost:3000) with the user `admin`, and password `admin`.
+If you used the Helm chart instead, the password is set by grafana.adminPassword and defaults to `prom-operator`.

 ## Alert Manager